trinhhe/MP_project/README.md

 ## Description

-In this project, the goal was to conduct 3D reconstruction of animatable humans directly from 2D images by leveraging the skinned multi-person linear model (SMPL).
+In this project, the goal was to conduct 3D reconstruction of humans directly from 2D images by leveraging the skinned multi-person linear model (SMPL).
 For this reason we employ a GAN architecture on the Human 3.6M dataset.

 ## Setup